IC27 Mock Test Sample 13

 d) Army employees

-a) Has investment component
+a) It has an investment component

-c) Is limited to 2 members
+c) It is limited to 2 members

-d) Can be used by any member
+d) It can be used by any member when required

-14. KYC helps prevent which fraud?
+14. KYC helps prevent which type of fraud?

 a) Health checkups undergone